What Is The Double Bounce Rule In Pickleball? A Helpful Beginners Guide

 Who Benefits From The Double Bounce Rule?

 In pickleball, because of the underhand serve and more importantly, the double bounce rule, the serving team does not have an extreme advantage.
+This is one of the rules of pickleball that make it so unique compared to other paddle sports.

 Un-returnable serves in pickleball are rare because they’re all done underhand.
-And when the return of serve is hit deep back to the server, it virtually eliminates the opportunity for the server to get to the no-volley zone and end the point.
+A deep return of serve virtually denies the server’s chance to reach the no-volley zone and end the point.
+No Pete Sampras two-shot winners here.
+No sir, it’s an even playing field in pickleball.

-In fact, you could argue that because of this rule, the return of serve team has the slight advantage of getting to the net first.
-Most points in pickleball are won and lost at the kitchen line so… he or she who gets there first has a slight edge.
+You could argue that because of this rule, the return-of-serve team has the slight advantage of getting to the net first.
+Most pickleball points are won and lost at the kitchen line, giving an edge to whoever arrives there first.
+This forces the player or team serving to have to work to achieve that point.

 Are the “Double Bounce Rule” And The “Two Bounce Rule” The Same Thing?